Missouri Western State University logo

 1915

-Founded as St. Joseph Junior College.
+Founded as St. Joseph Junior College

 1917

-Adopted the Griffon as its mascot.
+Adopted the Griffon as its mascot

 1965

-Became Missouri Western Junior College.
+Became Missouri Western Junior College, transferred to district control

 1969

-Granted four-year status as Missouri Western College.
+Granted four-year status as Missouri Western College

 2005